canonical/rockcraft/docs/tutorial/flask.rst

 .. note::

-    Depending on your network, this step can take a couple of minutes to finish.
+    Depending on the network, this step can take a couple of minutes to finish.

-Once Rockcraft has finished packing the Flask rock, you'll find a new file in your working directory (an `OCI <OCI_image_spec_>`_ archive) with the ``.rock``
+Once Rockcraft has finished packing the Flask rock, we'll find a new file in the project's working directory (an `OCI <OCI_image_spec_>`_ archive) with the ``.rock`` extension:
-extension:

 .. literalinclude:: code/flask/task.yaml
     :language: bash